-Low Intensity Steady State Cardio – or LISS as many refer to it – is performing cardiovascular exercise in a steady manner in which your heart rate doesn’t tend to fluctuate up and down.
+Low-Intensity Steady State Cardio – or LISS as many refer to it – is performing a cardiovascular exercise in a steady manner in which your heart rate doesn’t tend to fluctuate up and down.
 The heart rate is elevated but in a moderate manner as opposed to doing HIIT workouts like sprinting and other high-paced interval styled workouts.

 The main reason or advantage of doing LISS instead of HIIT is the lack of central nervous system strain it places on your body.
 Steady state cardio is a lot less taxing on your body and ultimately can be used as a recovery tool when placed properly in your routine.

 LISS cardio is also a lot less harmful to the rest of your body as well, such as muscles, joints and bones.
 Walking, for example, is a lot less taxing on your knees, shins and ankles than it is sprinting either on the concrete or on the track.
 Keeping LISS cardio in mind for varying your fitness and switching it up on your next gym outing, try these 4 forms of LISS cardio on for size and seek the fat loss and overall recovery that comes with steady forms of cardio.